fyfirman/eko-docs/src/content/docs/getting-started/browser-extension.md

 );
 ```

-This gets translated into precise coordinates and actions:
+This will be converted into an executable action:

 ```json
 {